ashwinvis/recipe-book/sides/sambar.md

 ## Instructions

-- Boil all the main ingredients
+- Boil all the main ingredients in a pressure cooker
 - Saute the spice mix
 - Mix it together